 Initially, the town was going to ban all shops until there was an outpouring of public outrage.

 Their ordinance will allow two microbusinesses and two regular cannabis shops within the town’s limits.
-Two will be allowed in the central downtown, and then one will be allowed in the service commercial and the general commercial districts apiece.
+Two will be allowed in the central downtown.
+One will be allowed in the service commercial and the general commercial districts apiece.
 Sales from cannabis shops will be limited to six ounces of any cannabis product.
-In addition, the Council is imposing the two percent sales tax towns are allowed to impose on products from cannabis shops.
+In addition, the Council is imposing a two percent sales tax on products from cannabis shops.

 Cannabis shops must not be within 500 feet of a school.
-In addition, the town is imposing a schedule of hours they operate as 9 a.m. to 7 p.m. on weekdays or Saturdays, and 10 a.m. to 5 p.m.
+In addition, the town is imposing a schedule of hours.
+They can operate from 9 a.m. to 7 p.m. on weekdays or Saturdays and 10 a.m. to 5 p.m.
 Sundays, which is earlier than other towns.

-There will be a hearing and the second reading of the ordinance allowing cannabis shops on July 22nd, in time for the deadline on August 21st, a Saturday, by which time towns must have decided what they want to do about cannabis.
+There will be a hearing and the second reading of the ordinance allowing cannabis shops on July 22nd.
+It will be in time for the deadline of August 21st, when towns must have decided what they want to do about cannabis.
 However, it must pass the town’s Planning Board first.
 Jersey City has a similar process.

-“I really respect the way they did this whole process and turned around from a ban and took what to heart what constituents said,” noted business owner Jesse Villars.
+“I really respect the way they did this whole process and turned around from a ban and took what to heart what constituents said,” noted Baked By the River business owner Jesse Villars.

 Since the beginning, she has been an instrumental part of the process, becoming close with the town’s planner in the process.
 Villars would like one of the microbusiness licenses.